 Less than a month later, Chair Chotalia dismissed the first complaint, finding that INAC was not responsible for discriminatory funding practices.
-Chotalia did not hear the full case, but reasoned on a preliminary basis that, as a matter of human rights law, federal funding of services for on-reserve Aboriginal children could not be compared with the provincial funding of services for off-reserve children.
+Chotalia did not hear the full case, but reasoned on a preliminary basis that, as a matter of human rights law, federal funding of services for on-reserve First Nations children could not be compared with the provincial funding of comparable services for off-reserve children.

 In April 2011, the Canadian Human Rights Commission applied to the Federal Court of Canada for a judicial review of the Tribunal’s decision.
-The Commission alleged that the Tribunal had applied the law incorrectly, and further that it had erroneously failed to conduct a full inquiry into the merits of the complaint, thereby violating basic principles of procedural fairness.
+The Commission alleged that the Tribunal had applied the law incorrectly and further that the Trbinal had erroneously failed to conduct a full inquiry into the merits of the complaint, thereby violating basic principles of procedural fairness.

 Federal Court overturns Tribunal

 In October 2012 the new panel granted the Society’s application, filed in December 2009, to amend the Society’s initial human rights complaint to include the retaliation complaint.
-As a result, the Tribunal will now consider both complaints together at the same time.
-The Tribunal has not made a final decision regarding either complaint.
+As a result, the Tribunal considered both complaints together.

 - February 2007: The Assembly of First Nations and the First Nations Child and Family Caring Society file a complaint with the Canadian Human Rights Commission, against Indian and Northern Affairs Canada.